ArchetypalTech/TheOrugginTrail-ArgusWE/README.md

 WARNING: attempting a crossing to the frontiers of crypto country ultimately always results in horrible death... physical, moral, ego, or otherwise.

+Pre death you'll want a front end to talk to and right now there isn't one

-Pre death you'll want to run `pnpm install` at the root of this repo because we aren't checking in the node_modules folder. cruft....
+When there is then you'll probably want to run run `pnpm install` at the root of this repo because we aren't checking in the node_modules folder. cruft....

 **Really**.
 Run `pnpm install` at the project root.
 Or be dead.
 Pfft.
+**Also** watch this space for something you can `pnpm` !